 By calling splayer_get_troubles()

-you are able to retrieve a list of SYB internal errors.
+you are able to retrieve a list of Soundtrack internal errors.

 See the example code to know how to do it.
 These error codes can vary between Splayer versions, but this list is updated whenever a new version is released with changes to them.